vdanen/vex-server/README.md

 https://access.redhat.com/security/data/csaf/v2/vex/2024/

-It uses my [vex-reader](https://pypi.org/project/vex-reader/) Python module and shows CVE pages for Red Hat VEX documents using the Flask framework.
+It uses my [vex-reader](https://pypi.org/project/vex-reader/) Python module and shows CVE pages for Red Hat VEX documents using the FastAPI framework.

 Fundamentally, the vex-reader Python module is used to read VEX data from Red Hat.
 It will also obtain data on vulnerabilities from NVD, CVE.org,